GabrielFRails/caraxes/README.md

 ## Pre requirements:
 macOS or Linux (Ubuntu): Tested on both systems.
 GCC/Clang: C compiler (GCC for Ubuntu, Clang for macOS).
-Flex: For generating the lexical analyzer.
+Flex: For generating the lexical analyzer. (sudo apt install flex or brew install flex)
 Make: To run the Makefile.

 ## First milestone